DIRECTOR: Pete Walker

 Nick Cooper is a famous singer and is currently on a six-year hiatus.
 When his ex-wife is brutally murdered in his apartment while he is away, he decides to record his next album in a sinister old estate to try and get over the divorce and stress.
 Still haunted by the grisly murder, little does Nick realise that the killer is also tracking him down to the mansion and plans on finishing him off just like everyone that is close to him.

 The Comeback is the second Pete Walker directed slasher that I've reviewed as part of my slasher retrospective.
 The first being Frightmare.
-What I've learnt from sitting through two of his films now is that he has a thing for psychotic elderly female killers which has been the case in both of the films that I've watched and reviewed.
-It seems to be a real fear for this filmmaker, that an evil old woman who is hellbent on revenge may be Pete Walker's biggest fear, either that or he hates his mother.
+What I've learnt from sitting through two of his films now is that he has a thing for psychotic elderly female killers which has been the case in both of the movie's that I've watched and reviewed from him.
+It seems to be a real fear of this filmmaker that an evil old woman may very well be hellbent on revenge may be Pete Walker's biggest fear, either that or he hates his mother.

 What I enjoyed most about The Comeback was the carnage candy and gore.
 While not delivering a high body count, this is a movie that does deliver on the bloodshed.
 We have some pretty nasty death scenes.
 What makes these moments even more violent is that they are filmed in such a way that is so quick and frenzied that every moment feels extremely ferocious.
 I have to hand it to Pete Walker.
 Being a British director who was delivering such violent films, I imagine he had quite the reputation in comparison to a lot of other English filmmakers.

 When it comes to the suspense and tension.
 I thought that The Comeback was pretty intense.
-Most of the scenes that feature our old hag stalking and killing her victims off were pretty well done.
-The open scene was so quick with loud music cues that it sets the tone for the rest of the movie.
+Most of the scenes that feature our old hag stalking and killing her victims off were pretty well crafted.
+The opening scene was so quick with loud music cues that it sets the tone for the rest of this movie.
 I was actually taken by surprise.
 Every time we see one of the characters being killed off, the movie is successful at delivering the thrills and chills.
 For that, I actually thought this was a pretty passable effort.

 Where The Comeback loses points for me is that every moment that doesn't feature our old hag stalking and murdering the supporting cast, this actually ends up being a pretty lifeless affair.
 We have a sort of love story that is blossoming between our main character and a receptionist that doesn't feel like it adds all that much to the overall story other than to have our lead get over the nightmarish visions and what appears to be his nasty ex-wife.
 She is there to provide a happy end for our leading character.

-The movie also tries to add in some supernatural elements with our main character being haunted by his ex-wifes presence.
-I think the movie on that supernatural side of things really doesn't make all that much sense as he isn't aware of her murder in real life and only through these few scenes where he finds her severed head is he being haunted.
-It is never really explained and I think we are just meant to overlook this sort of flaw in the story.
+The movie also tries to add in some supernatural elements with our main character being haunted by his ex-wife's presence.
+I think the movie on that supernatural side of things really doesn't make all that much sense as he isn't aware of her murder in real life and only through these several scenes where he finds her severed head is he being haunted.
+It is never really explained, and I think we are just meant to overlook this sort of flaw in the story.
 While it gives the movie some gruesome imagery, it's not executed very well.